 “…(for He who worked effectively in Peter for the apostleship to the circumcised also worked effectively in me toward the Gentiles)…”

-Note that this verse is a parenthesis that explains the nature of how God worked in both Peter’s and Paul’s ministries.
+This verse is a parenthesis explaining how God worked in both Peter’s and Paul’s ministries.

 for He who worked effectively in Peter for the apostleship to the circumcised

-The words “worked effectively” are one word in Greek that carries the idea of producing supernatural results.
+The words “worked effectively” is one word in Greek that carries the idea of producing supernatural results.
 The New Testament always uses this word of supernatural working.
-God does the working.
+God does the work.
 He not only works, but He works “in” people.
 He energizes people.
-Paul affirmed God’s supernatural work in Peter’s ministry.
+Paul affirmed God’s supernatural work in Peter’s ministry,

 “Now may the God of peace who brought up our Lord Jesus from the dead, that great Shepherd of the sheep, through the blood of the everlasting covenant, make you complete in every good work to do His will, working in you what is well pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.
 Amen” (Hebrews 13:20-21).